 I was telling my kids of the days when the year 2001 (space odyssey) seemed impossible and far away.
 We imagined that the future would unfold as one of ease and comfort, facilitated by science.
 We would be served prepared meals grown on space farms, and our dishes would be whisked away on a conveyer belt to be washed by robots.
 The home speaker (now come true) would tell us what kind of a day we would have.
 It never occurred to us that knowledge does not equal progress.

-And that is what globalism is, greed unmasked and writ large.
-Globalism wants to pit us against one another in a race to the bottom.
+Globalism seems to have become one big smash and grab that pits us against each other in a race to the bottom.
 As time marches on, its cost becomes clear - inequality, and the devaluation of human life.
 Massing of populations into markets controlled by mass media.
 Concentration of power, from the top-down.
 It’s not an accident, neither is it inevitable.
-We are not obliged to buy into this anti-human agenda.
-The best kind of life starts at home, with well-intended individuals who think about what life is for, and put people first.
+We are not obliged to buy into its anti-human agenda.

 The shots of the earth from outer space make it seem so small, and yet human beings have such potential.
 David mused in Psalm 8, “ When I consider your heavens, the work of your fingers, the moon and the stars, ... what is mankind... that you care for them?
 You have made them a little lower than the angels and crowned them with glory and honour.
 You made them rulers over the works of your hands; you put everything under their feet...”

 The theme of return echoes throughout scripture.
-It insists that sooner or later mankind will get his priorities in order.
-In Ezekiel chapter 37, God pharases is like this: “I will put my Spirit in you and you will live, and I will settle you in your own land.”
-There is a spiritual tone to this promise that implies wholeness and restoration, a sense of remembering one’s place.
-Your own land may well be the one you already live in.
+It insists that sooner or later mankind will come to his senses.
+In Ezekiel chapter 37, God phrases is like this: “I will put my Spirit in you and you will live, and I will settle you in your own land.”
+There is a spiritual tone to this promise that implies wholeness, restoration, and finding your place in the world will not succeed as a merely human project.